Trevor Brodie Hall

 Other Publications & Talks:

-Trevor is an educator and writer who has spent over 25 years guiding young adults in nature, helping them ask life's big questions, reflecting on their values, listen to the stories of others, and discovering how to be authors of their own life narrative.
+Trevor is an educator and writer who has spent over 25 years guiding young adults from around the world on reflective adventures in wild spaces, helping them ask life's biggest questions, gain clarity about their highest held values, learning to listen to the stories of others, and discovering how to become ambitious authors of their own life narrative.

-In 2001, Trevor founded Open Roads to provide time in nature and an introduction to the documentary arts through travel programs for a diverse range of high school students.
-These programs pioneered a combination of travel, the outdoors, and an immersion in the documentary arts of film, photography, and writing in order to help students develop their creative agency.
+In 2001, Trevor founded Open Roads to provide time in nature and an introduction to the creative story arts through travel programs for a diverse range of high school students.
+These programs pioneered a combination of travel, the outdoors, and an immersion in the story arts of film, photography, and writing in order to help students develop a powerful sense of their own personal agency.
 Over the years, Open Roads expanded to offer its unique brand of teaching and learning in new ways, including creative workshops and retreats for companies and nonprofits, production support for documentary films, and eventually providing extended strategic management consulting for organizations seeking to scale their impact.

 As part of the consulting work, Trevor spent four years as the President and CEO of Creative Visions Foundation.
 In his time in this position, Creative Visions launched an online curriculum called Rock Your World that has been used in more than 25,000 classrooms.
 They also provided production and distribution support to 150+ documentary filmmakers, and helped produce the long-awaited narrative feature film, Journey is the Destination, about the inspirational story of the founder’s son, photojournalist Dan Eldon (available on Netflix).